Image of Hope Edelman at her desk in front of her laptop smiling.

 Zanne is a seeker and supporter who leads with her heart, and believes that healing and transformation is possible through courageous, intentional, exploratory inner work coupled with peer support.
 The greater MD Community has been of immeasurable value to Zanne.
 From participating in childhood mother loss retreats and traveling to Peru for 2022 Motherless Daughters service trip, to co-facilitating and coordinating the new Motherless Daughters Support Circle Training Program, she is captivated by the power of peer support and is a huge advocate of its contribution to healing.

-Jessica Roche, Retreats and Event Coordinator.
+Jessica Roche, Retreats Coordinator.

 A fellow motherless daughter and member of the motherless daughters & motherless mothers community, Jessica was 22 when her mother died from colon cancer.
 She has found tremendous support and love from sitting in community with other women who lost their moms to cancer, those who were in their 20s when their moms died, and those who are navigating being a mother without a mother.
 She has been an active member of the Motherless Daughters virtual and in person communities since 2021 and most recently attended a Motherless Daughters retreat at the Guest House in CT in November of 2023.